Ashithrai507/RtOSE_06/Phase1.md

 - Process video frame-by-frame
 - No frame skipping in Phase 1

+### Step 2: Object Segmentation (Per Frame)
+Use segmentation to extract the exact shape of the ball in each frame.
+Purpose:
+- Avoid bounding box noise
+- Get precise centroid
+- Handle partial occlusions

+### Step 3: Centroid Extraction

+From the segmentation mask:

+Compute centroid using pixel moments

+(
+𝑥
+𝑖
+,
 ## Phase 1 — RtOSE

 This document describes Phase 1 of the RtOSE pipeline: extracting the position of an object (a ball) from a recorded mobile video and converting that movement into physical distances and speeds.